Tabletop Game: Net Runner

 - And one that gives you money in exchange for brain damage.

 - The Cracker: The runner, possibly.
-In Android: Netrunner, the Anarch faction.
+In Android: Netrunner, the Criminal and possibly Anarch factions.

 - Everything Is Online